RyanJarv/msh/NOTES.md

       * Need to track state across lambda executions to know how many have been delivered.
         * Timestamps of last delivered message don't make a difference here.
             * Still n

+# Config Protocol

+Subprocess outputs a config line on startup indicating:

+* How it receives/sends input/output.

+Once received, a config line is passed to the subprocess indicating where it should send/read input/output.

+* Where input will be sent.
+* Where output should be sent.

+## Stdin/Stdout

+* SQS Queue
+* Local

+And

+* Wrapper Stdin -> SQS Queue
+* SQS Queue -> Wrapper Stdout
+* Sqs -> eventbridge pipe

+* local cmd -> sqs